| EPS News EPS Products EPS Services EPS technical | | The major problems are obviously related to the substantial quantities of

 humidity, uncomfortable conditions, condensation and unsightly mould growth.

+Taken to it's extreme, structural failure and building collapse can result.
 The climate in which we live also plays it's part.
 If the UK weather was

 similar to the tropics, with the ambient (outdoor) temperature remaining above